Sergio Román Othón Serna Saldívar: Awards and recognition

 Serna is a holder of two patents in the United States: agave syrup extract having anticancer activity (US 20130209588), with Janet Alejandra Gutierrez Uribe and Liliana Santo Zea; and a method for obtaining bioethanol from sorghum grain (sorghum bicolor L. Moench) comprising steps involving decortication and hydrolysis with proteases (20110014671) with Esther Perez Carrillo and Mario Moises Alvarez.

 He has been granted membership in the Sociedad Latinoamericana de Nutrición, the American Association of Cereal Chemists, the USA Wheat Quality Council, the Institute of Food Technologists and the Academia Mexicana de Ciencias.
 Serna holds Level III membership in Mexico's Sistema Nacional de Investigadores, of which he has been a member since 1992.

 Serna won the Luis Elizondo National Award in 2003 and the Yum Kax Award in 2008 for his work with lime-treated corn and the AgroBio México Award in 2012.
 From 1993 to 1998, he won various recognitions from the Tec de Monterrey for his teaching and research work.
 In 2004, he placed first in the Rómulo Garza Prize for "Efecto de la adición de amiloglucosidasa en las propiedades de cervezas lager producidas a partir de sorgo", coauthored with Diana Urías Lugo, David del Pozo Insfrán and Carmen Hernández Brenes, with third place in research and place in book publication in the same event in 2010.

+In 2024 he was awarded the 2023 National Prize for Arts and Sciences in the Technology and Design category, the highest distinction awarded by the Mexican Government.